 Software like Squid can make it relatively easy to set up a free transparent proxy server that you control.
 But unlike with other proxy services or VPNs, you do not necessarily need to download an app or program to use a transparent proxy.
 Instead, it depends on how your network is configured.

-However, when your connection to a website is encrypted with HTTPS, or you are on a VPN, the proxy is unable to read the data transmitted to and from you.
+However, when your connection to a website is encrypted with HTTPS, or you are using a VPN, the proxy is unable to read the data transmitted to and from you.
 The traffic cannot be monitored, and the proxy loses its ability to cache the content you are requesting.

 If poorly implemented, the caching and redirection of web traffic can cause problems with Internet connections, particularly when authentication is involved, as a computer might not realize it is not talking directly to a server.